mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 To get you started:
 - click the `vocabulary` tab in catalog
-- Click on the +
+- Click on the ➕
 - Add some of the well-known vocabulary, for example FOAF.
 - Click on the eye next to the model.

-To Add your own concepts click on the relevant tab, for example classes and again click on the + in the local model.
+To Add your own concepts click on the relevant tab, for example classes and again click on the ➕ in the local model.
-Note that all of the buttons contains tooltip on hover, so definitely use that to explore the buttons in catalog.
+Note that all of the buttons contain tooltip on hover, so definitely use that to explore the buttons in catalog.

 Note that CME is not the only part of Dataspecer.
 You can visit the manager [here](https://radstr-project-branch.dataspecer.pages.dev/), that is the URL without the `conceptual-model-editor/...` suffix.
 Manager allows you to:
 - create new package at the top right